AEOAI SearchReddit

 Why Reddit Matters for AI Search Visibility

 Reddit's influence on AI search is well documented.
 Writesonic documented that a 100-word Reddit comment in r/SEO got cited in AI answers 12x more frequently than their 2,000-word blog guide on the same topic.
-Reddit accounts for 21% of citations in Google AI Overviews according to industry research.
+Reddit accounts for roughly 21% of citations in Google AI Overviews according to industry research.
 The ratio of effort to citation impact is heavily skewed toward Reddit.

 What to do: If you are investing in AEO, Reddit needs to be part of your strategy.
 Either use a platform that handles Reddit execution or build an internal process for finding and participating in the threads AI search engines cite.
 Ignoring Reddit means ignoring one of the highest-impact channels for AI visibility.